Social value orientations: Historical background

 From behavior in strategic situations it is not possible, though, to infer peoples' motives, i.e. the joint outcome they would choose if they alone could determine it.
 The reason is that behavior in a strategic situation is always a function of both peoples' preferences about joint outcomes and their beliefs about the intentions and behavior of their interaction partners.

 In an attempt to assess peoples' preferences over joint outcomes alone, disentangled from their beliefs about the other persons' behavior, David M. Messick and Charles G. McClintock in 1968 devised what has become known as the decomposed game technique.
 Basically, any task where one decision maker can alone determine which one out of at least two own-other resource allocation options will be realized is a decomposed game (also often referred to as dictator game, especially in economics, where it is often implemented as a constant-sum situation).

 By observing which own-other resource allocation a person chooses in a decomposed game, it is possible to infer that person's preferences over own-other resource allocations, i.e. social value orientation.
 Since there is no other person making a decision that affects the joint outcome, there is no interdependence, and therefore a potential effect of beliefs on behavior is ruled out.

 To give an example, consider two options, A and B. If you choose option A, you will receive $100, and another (unknown) person will receive $10.
 If you choose option B, you will receive $85, and the other (unknown) person will also receive $85.
 This is a decomposed game.
 If a person chooses option B, we can infer that this person does not only consider the outcome for the self when making a decision, but also takes into account the outcome for the other.

 Conceptualization

 When people seek to maximize their gains, they are said to be proself.
-But when people are also concerned with other's gains and losses, they are said to be prosocial.
+But when people are also concerned with others' gains and losses, they are said to be prosocial.
 There are four categories within SVO.
 Individualistic and competitive SVOs are proself while cooperative and altruistic SVOs are prosocial: